1-day in Rome

 Colosseum

-Next stop in your 1-day in Rome is The Colosseum. with a capacity of more than 50,000 spectators, it was the largest amphitheatre of the Roman empire.
+Next stop on your 1-day in Rome is The Colosseum.
+With a capacity of more than 50,000 spectators, it was the largest amphitheatre of the Roman Empire.

 Before entering it, you can go around it as well as on the small hill on its left side for some nice views.

-Also, we personally got an audio-guide in the colosseum, and we found it worth it.
-It was nice to lean about the place directly in it.
+Also, we personally got an audio guide in the colosseum, and we found it worth it.
+It was nice to learn about the place directly in it.

 Colosseum